Community spirit: Volunteering in a charity shop

 However, on top of implementing social distancing restrictions, charity shops have been forced to re-open their doors with a reduced number of volunteers.
 The Charity Retail Association warns charity shops could be hit by the “double whammy” of a high number of donations and a reduced workforce.

 The events of the past few months have shown us the importance of community spirit.
 Charity shops are still a beloved fixture of our high streets and often a hub for the local area.
-They are vital income channels for charities, all 11,000 of them across the UK help to raise almost £300m for good causes each year.
+They are vital income channels for charities of all sizes, all 11,000 of them across the UK that help raise almost £300m for good causes each year.

 You local charity shop needs you

 Volunteering is a great way to meet new people, give back to the local community and help support a brilliant cause at this really tricky time.
 Get in touch with your local charity shop directly to find out about their volunteering opportunities.
 Alternatively, The Charity Retail Association has launched a website to match people with volunteering opportunities in charity shops.
 All you have to do is pop in your postcode and you will be matched up with a charity shop in your area who need your help.
 You can even state which causes you’d prefer to work with.
 Find out more here.

 Pass me on